-If your loved one suffered smoke inhalation or was burned in a house fire, our lawyers can help you file a lawsuit and get a settlement.
+If you or your loved one suffered a burn or smoke inhalation injury in a house fire, our lawyers can help you file a lawsuit and get a settlement.
 We represent fire victims and their families throughout the United States in personal injury and wrongful death lawsuits.

 Contact a Pritzker Hageman Fire Injury Attorney for Help